ucsd-cse230/00-lambda/README.md

 You can edit these files and then run them,

-* either through the [web interface](https://goto.ucsd.edu/elsa/index.html), OR
+* either through the [web interface](https://elsa.goto.ucsd.edu/index.html), OR
-* by running `elsa path/to/file.lc` on the provided virtual machine, OR
+* by running `$ elsa path/to/file.lc` (e.g. `elsa tests/01_bool.lc`) on `codespaces`, OR
 * by locally installing `elsa` following [these instructions](https://github.com/ucsd-progsys/elsa#install)

+You can access Codespaces by clicking "Code" in the top right of the repo, clicking Codespaces, and creating a Codespace.

-If you run it online, be sure to **copy back the result** to the corresponding local file before submitting.
+If you work on your code in the web interface, be sure to **copy back the result** into the corresponding source file locally or on `codespaces`.
+Whether you are working locally or on `codespaces`, do not forget to commit and push all your changes to your GitHub repo.

 ## Assignment Testing and Evaluation